 Fulvia wanted the return of her runaway servant (who she treated more like a pet) and it wasn’t long before aggressive super-bitch Octavia was ordering several Earth police officers about, expecting them to react like the men on her home planet.

 Meanwhile, after trying to communicate with a herd of cows, (and following their lead by eating grass) Adam and Shem found their way to a large castle where they sought refuge.

-Unable to resist their curiosity, Earthling Doctor Rudi Schmidt and Liz Becker from the Astronomical Institute explored inside the unattended Nemesis.
+Unable to resist their curiosity, Earthling Doctor Rudi Schmidt (Christian Quadflieg) and Liz Becker (Lisa Harrow) from the Astronomical Institute explored inside the unattended Nemesis.

 Octavia then piloted the ship to the castle where she had tracked Adam and Shem and activated something called the ‘Nightmare Cannon’ – a weapon that feeds upon a person’s fear – forcing both men outside to plead for mercy.